Dangerous Foods for Dogs: Avoiding the Worst of the Worst

 Macadamia nuts, which are more often used in cookies and chocolate in the US, are terrible for dogs.
 Causing weakness, depression, vomiting and hypothermia, these symptoms will kick in after just 12 hours of ingestion and last between 12 hours and two days.

-While you’d think it was a good thing for your dog, raw and undercooked meat, eggs or bones contain bacteria that even humans hate, such as salmonella and E coli.
+While you’d think it was a good thing for your dog, raw and undercooked meat, eggs or bones contain bacteria such as salmonella and E coli.
 Raw eggs, meanwhile, contain avidin and can restrict vitamin B absorption.
 This can lead to skin and coat problems.
 Bones can be fine, but always be wary that a bone splinter can become lodged and puncture a pet’s digestive tract.

 Onions, garlic and chives may not seem like the kind of thing you’d feed a dog in the first place, though gastrointestinal irritation can arise from these if they do manage to find their way into its bowl.
 An occasional low dose as found in some pet foods will often not cause a problem, though it is recommended that you avoid large quantities of these tasty morsels.